Drone Operator Services

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting FAA + NYPD (dual federal/city permits required) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting FAA + NYPD (dual federal/city permits needed) standards for each shoot location.

 04.